epfl-ada/ada-2023-project-thedogues1815/README.md

 - Quantitative analysis: statistical tests (difference in differences, correlation test).

 ## 4) Organization of the tasks:
-- 17-24 Nov: Automating the process of clustering MM-covid dataset based on the categories of the conspiracy theories dataset
+- 17-24 Nov: Automating the process of clustering MM-covid dataset based on the categories of the conspiracy theories dataset.
-- 24 Nov-8 Dec: * Collecting all the final data and completing the plots.
+- 24 Nov-8 Dec: 1) Collecting all the final data and completing the plots.
-                * Beginning the data story website.
+                2) Beginning the data story website.
 - 8 Dec- 15 Dec: Finding and performing relevant statistical analysis on our data.
 - 15-23 Dec: Finalizing the data story and the relevant plots.
 Cleaning the notebooks.